 - how students may develop their practice in artmaking, art criticism, and art history - how students may develop their own informed points of view in increasingly independent ways and use different interpretive frameworks in their investigations - how students may learn about the relationships between artists, artworks, the world and audiences within the artworld and apply these to their own investigations - how students may further develop meaning and focus in their work.

-Written HSC Examination - Art Criticism and Art History (50 marks) Externally-marked Body of Work (50 marks) Special Requirements / equipment: What I need for this course:
+Written HSC Examination - Art Criticism and Art History (50 marks) Externally-marked Body of Work (50 marks)

 Art Diary.
 Art Materials.

 HUMAN SOCIETY & ITS ENVIRONMENT COURSES